 Make yourself available to the bride, at all times.
 You should be a phone call away, and if you missed her call, you should phone her back as soon as you can.

-A side note on being a Maid of Honor: You are allowed to decline being someone’s MOH if they ask you to (and possibly just be a bridesmaid) – although this could possibly harm the friendship.
+A side note on being a Maid of Honor: You are allowed to decline being someone’s Maid of Honor if they ask you to (and possibly just be a bridesmaid) – although this could potentially harm the friendship.
 That’s why the bride “asks” you to be one.
 She doesn’t order you to…

-I have a well formulated Wedding Emergency Kit checklist which will help you put together a thorough emergency kit for the day of the wedding – and be ready for any situation!
+The Wedding Emergency Kit checklist which I have created will help you put together a thorough emergency kit for the day of the wedding – and be ready for any situation!
+Simply grab it from my Etsy shop, and put it in the wedding binder, or the maid of honor’s binder.

-- As I’ve already mentioned, you may decline being a Maid of Honor if you’re not up to the task…
+- Like I’ve already mentioned, you may decline being a Maid of Honor if you’re not up to the task…

 - If you say yes – be ready for all the duties that come your way!